-The most common cancer in the United States is skin cancer and sunscreen is the most effective way to prevent getting it.
+The most common cancer in the United States is

 However, recent research found that some ingredients from those sun-protecting lotions are being absorbed into your body.

 The researchers say these drugs are present in the blood after sunscreen application at levels that would, under current Food and Drug Administration (FDA) guidelines, trigger a requirement for further safety testing.

 “Sunscreen’s last review as a safe treatment or requiring increased FDA regulation was in the 1970s,” noted Dr. Richard Torbeck, a board-certified dermatologist with Advanced Dermatology PC.

 “A prudent approach is now being undertaken to make sure that proper regulations are in place to protect the consumer,” he told Healthline.
 “As more data comes out about chemical UV-blockers, a more definitive statement can be made.”